luketpickering/GiBUU-t2k-dev/dox/FurtherAnalysis.md

 ## Running event selections

-  Most analyses will want to post process the particle stack, or make selections, or build composite properties.
+  Most analyses will want to post-process the particle stack, or make selections, or build composite properties.
 The reader is directed to the [NUISANCE](nuisance.hepforge.org) project and the 'GenericFluxTester' tool therein which makes writing such an analysis simple.

-  As a rudimentary example of such post processing, execute `$ Select_CC1pip_GiBUUStdHep <input_GiBUU.stdhep.root>` passing a produced GiBUU stdhep file.
+  As a rudimentary example of such post-processing, execute `$ Select_CC1pip_GiBUUStdHep <input_GiBUU.stdhep.root>` passing a produced GiBUU stdhep file.
 Herein, one produced by executing `$ Generate_MiniBooNE_numuCC_CH2_Events_GIBUU 5` will be used.
 This script